tdwg/bdq/tg2/maintenance/index.md

 Note the distinction between the 'issued' date and 'DateLastUpdated'.
 'DateLastUpdated' SHOULD only be changed if the changes are substantive to implementers (would cause them to change their code).
 The purpose of 'DateLastUpdated' is to allow implementers to not have to review their code when changes wouldn't affect that code.
 Implementers who note the 'DateLastUpdated' for each Test within their implementations can run software checks on their code to see if new changes require examination of their code.
 Non-substantive changes (such as addition of more non-normative known implementations) to the metadata about a Test can be distinguished by only updating the (required) value of 'issued' in the term-version file without a change to the 'DateLastUpdated'.

 Proposed substantive changes SHOULD have a software implementation.
+Links to specification source code SHOULD be to stable locations, with a link to a tag, file, and line of code in GitHub being the convention we've used as a way to let people quickly see the source for an implementation.

 Proposed substantive changes SHOULD have data validation rows or have proposed changes to existing data validation rows.